Moataz-Elhawary/Mastering-Embedded-System/Unit_2_C_Programming/2_Loop_&_Condition/Assignments/README.md

 Ⅳ [EX_4](https://github.com/Moataz-Elhawary/Mastering-Embedded-System/blob/master/Unit_2_C_Programming/2_Loop_&_Condition/Assignments/EX_4.c)
 --
-Write C Program to Multiply two Floating Point Numbers i should see the Console as following  :
-Console-output ▶ Enter two numbers : (2.4 , 1.1)   Product : 2.640000
+Write C Program to Check Whether a Number is Positive or Negative
+This program takes a number from user and checks whether that number is either positive or negative or zero.

+Output 1 ▶
+Enter a number : 12.3   ➙   12.30 is positive
+Output 2 ▶
+Enter a number :   0     ➙  You entered zero.

 Ⅴ [EX_5](https://github.com/Moataz-Elhawary/Mastering-Embedded-System/blob/master/Unit_2_C_Programming/2_Loop_&_Condition/Assignments/EX_5.c)
 --
-Write C Program to Find ASCII Value of a Character :
+Write C Program to Check Whether a Character is an Alphabet or not
-Console_output ▶ Enter a character : G ASCII value of G = 71
+This program takes a character from user and checks whether that character is an alphabet or not.

+Output 1 ▶
+Enter a character  : ( * )  ➙  (  * ) is not an alphabet
+Output 2 ▶
+Enter a character  : ( K )  ➙  ( K ) is an alphabet

 Ⅵ [EX_6](https://github.com/Moataz-Elhawary/Mastering-Embedded-System/blob/master/Unit_2_C_Programming/2_Loop_&_Condition/Assignments/EX_6.c)
 --